 Organization Endowment—These funds are typically started by a nonprofit to build endowment for their own organization.
 We manage the endowments of more than 100 Muskegon County nonprofits.
 These organizations receive regular grant distributions from their fund.
 View a sample fund agreement.

-Nonprofit Support/Community Service—Nonprofit organizations create these non-endowed funds with us for assistance with the administration of a specific program, capital campaign or other service.
+Community Project – These non-endowed funds are created by groups who partner with us for help with administration of a specific program, capital campaign, or other service.
 View a sample fund agreement.

 Build A Fund (BAF)—If starting a fund with $10,000 isn’t possible, any of these funds can begin as a Build A Fund with the goal of reaching the fund minimum within a few years.
 Once the balance is sufficient, we’ll work with you to officially convert the fund into the type you desire, and grantmaking can begin.
 View a sample fund agreement.